Castiglione della Pescaia

 Castiglione della Pescaia is home to the second most expensive street in Italy for property prices, with average values exceeding those of homes in every other Italian street except one, also in Tuscany.

-Many notable figures have resided or reside in Castiglione and its comune.
-Among these are Golden Globe-winning actor Roger Moore, Oscar-winning actress Sophia Loren, Grammy-winning conductor Georg Solti, film producer Carlo Ponti, Formula One racing driver Alex Zanardi, authors Italo Calvino, Pietro Citati, and Carlo Fruttero, film director Giovanni Veronesi, banker Siegmund G. Warburg, and many others, including former Italian prime minister Romano Prodi, also former President of the European Commission, and former King of Spain Juan Carlos I.

 Geography

 Castiglione della Pescaia consists of a High City built on the hill that ends a chain of hills towards the sea, and of a Low City at the foot of the former, straddling the drainage canal and marina that form the central part of town.

 Castiglione is located in the South-Western portion of Tuscany, with a view of the islands of Elba and Giglio, and of the promontory of Argentario.
 The hills that back the city slope into beaches that front the town in its entirety.

 To the East of Castiglione is the rich floodplain of the Ombrone river.
 Nothing much remains of the ancient lake Prile that used to be Castiglione's lifeblood.

 Despite Castiglione's popularity as a holiday destination, the town's natural surroundings - including the sea, marshes and pinewoods typical of the Maremma area - have been meticulously preserved and are today forming protected natural reserves.
 Notably, in 2015 Castiglione's sea was nominated as Italy's most beautiful by the national non-governmental environmentalist organisation Legambiente, which not only praised the town's seawater cleanliness but also its environmental efforts and efficient recycling.

 Castiglione is the most visited seaside destination in Tuscany and it ranks second among the most visited cities in the region, being only preceded by Florence.
 In 2019, approximately 1.6 million tourists visited Castiglione reaching an historic record.
 The town is also one of the most visited in Italy.